 I’m volunteering, but I can't attend during the pre-sale time.
 Can I have someone else shop for me?

 Aside from helping to support a terrific school, the main benefit of volunteering is that you can shop at our volunteer pre-sale, which is held Thursday afternoon and evening before the sale opens.
 It's a fairly relaxed shopping experience and everything is in stock (except crop failures, of course).
 Volunteers also receive a 50% off coupon to use at the Sunday discount sale (the public gets one-third off).

 If I sign up for a certain volunteer job, can you guarantee I will be doing that job?

-If you sign up for a job during the sale itself (Thursday night, or any time Friday – Sunday), or afterward for cleanup, it’s pretty likely you’ll be doing the job you signed up for.
+If you sign up for a job during the sale itself (Thursday afternoon, or any time Friday – Sunday), or afterward for cleanup, it’s pretty likely you’ll be doing the job you signed up for.

 If you sign up to do setup, we can’t guarantee you’ll be doing the specific job you signed up for, because setup is pretty fluid.
 We try to keep the jobs on the published schedule, but it isn’t always possible.
 We adjust the schedule for the following year based on what happened the previous year, so we hope that each year’s schedule is more accurate.

 I’m volunteering.
 Where should I come for my shift?